 Frequently Asked Questions

 No job is too small.
 Our priority is long-term relationships with our customers.
 From little things, big things grow.
-Visit our pricing page to see our minimum call out fee.

 For residential properties, payment is made on site once the job has been completed and the customer is satisfied.
 We accept payment by credit card (MasterCard and Visa), cheque or cash.